Santorini (Thira) - Diafani

 Ferries to Dodecanese Islands

-Santorini (Thira) Diafani ferry sailings typycally depart from Santorini (Thira) at around 06:45.
-The last ferry leaves at 23:50.
+Santorini (Thira) Diafani ferry sailings typically depart from Santorini (Thira) at around 23:45.
+The average sailing time is approximately 11h 0m.

-Santorini (Thira) Diafani ferry prices typically range between $48* and $114*.
-The average price is typically $68*.
-The cheapest ferries from Santorini (Thira) to Diafani start from $48*.
+Santorini (Thira) Diafani ferry prices typically range between $30* and $112*.
+The average price is typically $65*.
+The cheapest Santorini (Thira) Diafani ferry prices start from $29*.
 The average price for a foot passenger is $68*.
-The average price for a car is $313*.

 More routes than anyone else.